This book presents insightful perspectives on the invocation, implementation and application of UN-approved financial sanctions and related issues.

 10. UN Financial Sanctions against the Democratic People’s Republic of Korea: Challenges and proposal for efficient implementation (Maiko Takeuchi)

-11. The United Nations Security Council Resolution 1540 and Counter Proliferation Financing (Kiwako Tanaka)
+12. The UN Security Council Resolution 1540 and Counter Proliferation Financing (Kiwako Tanaka)

 Sachiko Yoshimura is professor of International Law and Organizations at the School of International Studies, Kwansei Gakuin University, Japan.